Versioning, banners and why you may consider using it

 It was not the first time I had been dealing with testers testing the wrong thing but this time the experience was so shocking and aggressive to make me have a “No more in my life” moment and actually do something about it.

-I thought I’m gonna put a hash or token or similar within the css and js files and the comment task so that the tester can immediately tell if she’s testing the right release or not.
+I thought I’m gonna put a hash or token or similar within the css and js files and then comment within the task so that the tester can immediately tell if she’s testing the right release or not.

-With that in place, not only the testing experience started to get smoother and smoother but basically, the whole process sped up as it started to be very clear and obvious for everyone (not only the testers) which code we had and in which environment.
+With that in place, not only the testing experience started to get smoother and smoother but basically, the whole process sped up as it started to be very clear and obvious for everyone (not only the testers) which code we had in each environment.

 We even discovered some caching issues along the way (and fix them, of course) but that’s another story.